Zimbra/zimbra-zimlet-attachment-alert/README.md

 ## Visual Studio Code

 This guides includes a fully functional `Attachment Alert Zimlet`.
-It works by registering the `ONSEND` event.
+It works by registering the `ONBEFORESEND` event.
 In the `onSendHandler` method the Zimlet checks if the email message has files attached and if words like _attachment, bijlage, fichier joint, fichier attaché, etc_ are found in the body of the email.
 In case there are no attachments uploaded, but _attachment_ words are in the body of the email, the Zimlet will show the user a reminder to upload the attachments.

 To learn from this Zimlet you should open it in Visual Studio Code and take a look at the implementation of the `Attachment Alert Zimlet`.